davidecavestro/pihask/README.md

 > [!TIP]
 > So far there aren't official images, so you have to build them on your own.
 > In case of interest I'll publish them, please let me know.

+## Implementation details

+This project basically produces two distinct images:
+- *kiosk-display*: takes control of the display using Weston[^weston] to render the lightweight browser Cod (a WPE[^wpe] launcher)
+- *kiosk-wakeup*: (optional) subscribes to an MQTT topic in order to wake up the screen on certain events (i.e. a person has been detected in the courtyard or at the door)

 ## HA trusted networks